vincent-tvincent/cs271_muti_agent_ML_v1/README.md

+# futurne work direction 1: adding static obsticles to the space

+[future work](https://github.com/QAQWillQwQ/271_AI_project.git) this repo is trying to add more static obsticles to the environment for traing the agents avoiding obsticles at the mean time of avoiding collision with other agents

+# developing notes
 ## note 12/11
 agent prefer to stack on the top of the space for prevent collision, need to eliminate it's way to gain high score without reaching goal
 ### note 15/11